-Planning of Core Module maintain the Training and Education Programme on an annual basis.
-Training Programme Delivery of such programme being no later than September 30th, for the forthcoming year set the programme for delivery of the education modules during any one year, in conjunction with the Training Officer contact presenters to assess availability and provisionally book dates to hold module(s) liaise with the venue to confirm if the dates are available and make a provisional booking make necessary amendments to training dates if venue/ presenter not available once availability of both the presenter and venue is confirmed, email calendar invitations to the presenters for their respective module confirm attendance numbers with venue and notify any special requests.
-Core Module Training compile annual training programme, update previous year's registration Brochure and Registration form template with new dates for the regions Form liaise with presenters to ensure bios and course information is updated and accurate email core module training programme to organisations and potential attendees.
-Course Facilitator / Exam arrange all necessary venue, presenter accommodation, catering, and Invigilator module transport requirements.
-These shall be at a level and standard commensurate with the expectations befitting the Institutes Education Centre for Technical Distinction ensure venue is equipped for presentation and be available for troubleshooting arrange any additional requirements for the course, i.e., minibus, calculators, etc. attend all education module presentations, ensuring the evening prior to presentation, that all necessary venue requirements, presentation technology, and Institute marketing banners are available and functional introduce each module providing a logistical, Health & Safety briefing and act as support person for the presenters during each module presentation assisting with administrative, technical, and other matters which may arise during the presentation request, and receive from individual presenters, all course prerequisites, course material, handouts, pertinent to the current year and arrange for the dissemination of such to registered course candidates at least two weeks prior to the scheduled course presentation date request, and receive from individual presenters, the intended examination paper, and shall prepare under suitable secure means, sufficient copies for the number of candidates supervise the examination at course completion, collect and disseminated examination papers to the course presenter along with the list of course participants and moderation spreadsheet template, in keeping with the Institute's Examination Protocols Policy arrange examination for resits ensuring supervision arrangements are in accordance with Examination Protocols Policy support with the marketing/promotional aspects through social media and newsletters liaise with industry sources with respect to promotion and encouragement of potential education module candidates notify candidates of examination result and issue appropriate Certificate of Completion facilitate the course/exam ensuring compliance with VHNZ guidelines
+Planning of Core Module Training Programme maintain the Training and Education Programme on an annual basis.
+Delivery of such programme being no later than September 30th, for the forthcoming year set the programme for delivery of the education modules during any one year, in conjunction with the Training Officer contact presenters to assess availability and provisionally book dates to hold module(s) liaise with the venue to confirm if the dates are available and make a provisional booking make necessary amendments to training dates if venue/ presenter not available once availability of both the presenter and venue is confirmed, email calendar invitations to the presenters for their respective module confirm attendance numbers with venue and notify any special requests.
+Core Module Training Brochure and Registration Form compile annual training programme, update previous year's registration form template with new dates for the regions liaise with presenters to ensure bios and course information is updated and accurate email core module training programme to organisations and potential attendees.
+Course Facilitator / Exam Invigilator arrange all necessary venue, presenter accommodation, catering, and module transport requirements.
+These shall be at a level and standard commensurate with the expectations befitting the Institutes Education Centre for Technical Distinction ensure venue is equipped for presentation and be available for troubleshooting arrange any additional requirements for the course, i.e., minibus, calculators, etc. attend all education module presentations, ensuring the evening prior to presentation, that all necessary venue requirements, presentation technology, and Institute marketing banners are available and functional introduce each module providing a logistical, Health &amp; Safety briefing and act as support person for the presenters during each module presentation assisting with administrative, technical, and other matters which may arise during the presentation request, and receive from individual presenters, all course prerequisites, course material, handouts, pertinent to the current year and arrange for the dissemination of such to registered course candidates at least two weeks prior to the scheduled course presentation date request, and receive from individual presenters, the intended examination paper, and shall prepare under suitable secure means, sufficient copies for the number of candidates supervise the examination at course presenter along with the list of course participants and moderation spreadsheet template, in keeping with the Institute's Examination Protocols Policy arrange examination for resits ensuring supervision arrangements are in accordance with Examination Protocols Policy support with the marketing/promotional aspects through social media and newsletters monitor registration spreadsheet and target individuals who may be interested in particular modules notify candidates of examination result and issue appropriate Certificate of Completion f

-- Support to Presenters liaise with presenters regarding presentation equipment requirements arrange presenter accommodation and parking requirements assist with presenters' travel arrangements if requested.
+Support to Presenters liaise with presenters regarding presentation equipment requirements arrange presenter accommodation and parking requirements assist with presenters' travel arrangements if requested.
 Administration Work update/print exam papers, name tags, attendance lists, opening presentations, course schedule, etc. scan unmarked exam papers and courier to presenter for marking including courier envelopes addressed to moderator and Training Administration Officer for return of marked exam papers for scanning enter attendees and course details on moderation sheet and email to presenter/moderator with instructions and deadlines receive, scan and upload marked exam papers onto NZIBS database destroy hard copies of marked exam papers usually after 6-month period unless there are disputes.
 Course Materials correspond with presenters to ensure pre-course reading/ exam papers are current and upto date email course information and pre-course reading materials to attendees deal with any queries from attendees and seek further clarification from presenter.
 Additional Support provide additional support to the Training Officer as and when required in conjunction with the Training Officer, undertake bi-annual risk (or as necessary) assessments.